 This breakdown is the result of European regulation (Biocides Regulation 528/2012), and is applicable throughout the European Union.

 ECHA website: Groups and types of biocidal products

 Group 4: Other biocidal products

-Biocides must come with an authorisation, a notification or a registration approved by the Federal Minister for Environment, in order to be placed on the Belgian market.
+Biocides must come with a registration approved by the Federal Minister for Environment, in order to be placed on the Belgian market.

-Every biocide authorised, notified or registered in Belgium comes with a report granted by the Minister for Environment on the basis of the advice provided by the "Advisory Committee on Biocidal Products".
+Every biocide registered in Belgium comes with a report granted by the Minister for Environment on the basis of the advice provided by the "Advisory Committee on Biocidal Products".
 The report is the official document which determines the conditions for the placing on the market and use of a biocidal product.
-The reports are public and are accessible via the list of authorised biocides.
+The reports are public and are accessible via the list of authorised biocidal products.

 Furthermore, every biocidal product comes with a unique and specific number.
 This number is mentioned in the report and can appear in several forms: BE-REG-XXXXX or XXXXB or BE20XX-XXXX or NOTIFXXX or XX/IP.
 The number must absolutely be indicated on the label of the biocide.

 Depending on the risks that it poses to the user, a biocide is either placed in the free circuit or the closed circuit.